-The FAA is aware that some carriers have recently operated flights without approved runway times, which is inconsistent with Level 2 airport principles.
-Carriers are reminded FAA approval for runway times is separate from the approval process for gates or other airport infrastructure and both are essential for the success of Level 2 at EWR.
+Carriers are reminded that FAA approval for runway times is separate from the approval process for gates or other airport infrastructure and both are essential for the success of Level 2 at EWR.
 Schedule facilitation at Level 2 airports is designed to engender collaboration and gain mutual agreement between the carriers and the FAA regarding schedules and potential adjustments to stay within the performance goals and capacity limits of the airport and to mitigate delays and congestion that would result in the need for Level 3 slot controls.
-As we emerge from the pandemic, the FAA expects that all carriers operating at EWR will respect the targeted hourly and half-hourly scheduling limits and continue to work cooperatively with the FAA in order to avoid unacceptable delays and other adverse operational impacts at the airport.
-The Level 2 process at EWR does not provide priority consideration for flights that were scheduled or operated without approved runway times.
-11
+The FAA expects that all carriers operating at EWR will respect the targeted scheduling limits and work cooperatively with the FAA in order to avoid unacceptable delays and other adverse operational impacts at the airport.